Adventure Base Ski Offering - Adventure Base

 Ski Ability & Experience

-- Solid prior ski touring experience, including multiple full-day tours and ability to kick turn
+• Substantial prior ski touring experience, including multiple full-day ski tours and a smooth ability to kick turn

 Physical Fitness & Endurance